gill-gemini/profanitycheckapi/README.md

     * **Body** Binary of the txt file

   This endpoint returns a boolean value and a List.
-If there are obsene words in the file and an array of obsene words which were found in the file.
+If there are obsene words in the file, the response returns an array of obsene words which were found in the file and boolean value as true.

   * **Success Response:**
     * **Code:** 200 <br />